 In 2019/20 it was found that 3% of Trinity staff have a disability.
 The true percentage is believed to be much higher, while this lower figure reflects difficulties inherent in collecting sensitive personal data.

 The most recent annual return including details of measures taken to promote the employment of people with disabilities is presented below, and the percentage of staff who had disabilities can also be found in each Annual Equality Monitoring Report.

 - TCD Statutory Report Public Bodies 2019 (2019)

 - Tabular Statement (2019)

 The HEA published a comprehensive Review of Gender Equality in Irish Higher Education Institutions in June 2016.
 Trinity has developed an implementation plan in response to the HEA's recommendations in this report, and implementation is monitored by the Gender Equality Implementation Subcommittee of the Equality Committee, chaired by the Vice-Provost / Chief Academic Officer.

 The HEA Review was accompanied by a breakdown of relevant statistics for each institution, which are updated annually:

-Trinity applied to the Gay and Lesbian Equality Network's (GLEN's) Workplace Equality Index in 2015 and 2016 (unfortunately, the programme is no longer running).
+Trinity applied to the Gay and Lesbian Equality Network's (GLEN's) Workplace Equality Index in 2015 and 2016 (unfortunately, the programme has not run since due to the closure of GLEN).
 Our report card on each application is presented below.
 In 2016, Trinity's score significantly increased to 84.5/136 and Trinity was named the Public Sector Employer of the Year (No. 5 overall).